chipmusic/undo_stack/readme.md

 I created this crate for personal use, and to satisfy a few requirements I wished for:
 - As minimal as possible while still being useful.
-- No dependencies outside the standard library (only the "alloc" crate to use Vecs).
+- No dependencies outside the standard "alloc" crate to use Vecs.
-- Does not force unwanted programming patterns, i.e. Command pattern.
 - Undo values can be stored in multiple stacks, if needed.
 A use case for this can be seen in modern 3D Animation software, where the Scene undo is usually separated from the Viewport undo.
 - Provides a simple trait (Undoable) with a single "restore" method that allows automatically re-applying the restored value to the application data.